-Declutter your finances to get a clearer picture.
+Declutter your finances to get a clearer picture

 Tax time is the giant document collection season.
-Some of these documents can be thrown after taxes are submitted, some need to be kept for a few years, and some permanently.
-Here are some guidelines as to how to attack this paper chase and de-cluttering your files.
+Many documents can be thrown out after filing taxes.
+Some must be kept for a few years.
+Others must be kept permanently.
+Here are some guidelines on how to attack this paper pile and de-clutter your files.